navh/ce3k/README.md

 This is a _continuing environment_ designed for evaluating the performance of scheduling algorithms.
 This means it should be able to run without resets.

-## Questions for Sunila

-- In slides, it looks like search cares about range, is this the case?

 ## Questions for Jack

 ## Assumptions